Then, it bombed.

 While these vast ambitions warrant the feature at least some recognition when standing alone, the most amazing feat of all is that all three directors have created a final product which stands par with their premise.
 It's the best edited movie I've seen in a long time; seamlessly shifting between the separate stories effortlessly, while still remaining entertaining and devoid of extreme pretension.
 It's 172-runtime passes by almost comically fast, making it one of the few nearly three hour movies which don't warrant excessive watch looking.
 Even for the casual moviegoer stumbling into the DVD rental through seeing A-list actors on the cover, this is an entertaining and engrossing experience unlike any other.

+Another aspect which serves as a driving force for the film would be the dazzling cinematography by Frank Griebe and John Toll.
 Cloud Atlas serves just as much as a factory for awe inducing moments as it does for a feature film.
 2144 South Korea serves as a unique dystopian landscape, with the brief scenes within the Patasong fast food joint (where the protagonist of this segment is employed by force) containing some of the most memorable imagery of the year.
 Also included in the memorable imagery are the shots of Hugh Grant as Kona Chief; a brutalic and cannibalistic warlord in the post-apocalypse.
 Covered in red, white, and black warpaint from head to toe, it would be extremely easy to make this figure of barbaric anarchy seem like a silly Halloween costume with generally likable Hugh Grant playing the character.
 However, due to Griebe and Toll, not only does Grant appear to be a reasonable figure to exist within the segment, but also terrifying beyond belief.
 While credit should undoubtably be given to Grant for his excellent performance, it's because of the cinematographers that he can be taken seriously.

 Returning to the mention of the warpaint featured in the previous paragraph, the makeup and practical effects designed by Heike Merker and her crew are astonishing beyond belief.
 Unbound by their own race and gender, the actors are cast into an eclectic set of roles without any limitations.
 Asian actor Doona Bae is able to convincingly portray a 1800s European housewife without any suspension of disbelief from the audience, Hugo Weaving can transform into a female Nurse Ratchet-like proprietor of a retirement home.
 The makeup also allows the actors to smoothly shift into roles beyond their age, most notably in Jim Broadbent's role in 1936 as a senile composer.
 For this particular character, the aging makeup not only allows Broadbent to have an appearance to match the character description, but gives added depth to the composer as well.
 As someone who never necessarily paid excessive attention to makeup and practical effects within films, this is an eyeopening detail which greatly benefits the film surrounding it.

-Cloud Atlas is the unspoken blockbuster of 2012.
+Though there are admittedly some flaws (some of the child acting is noticeably flat), Cloud Atlas is the unspoken blockbuster of 2012.
 With an ambitious premise unlike anything else put to screen, and directors able to match their promise of grandiose spectacle with some of the most visually stunning imagery in recent memory, Cloud Atlas deserves to be known as something other than a box office disaster.
 It's one of my favorite films of the year, and will hopefully find an audience upon its inevitable release on DVD.

 Grade: A